Case Study· 9 min read· Updated April 8, 2026

 1. A Unified Component Library

-2. Arabic-First Design Tokens
+2. Government-Grade Design Tokens

 3. WCAG 2.1 AA Accessibility — Built In